Bring Your Ideas To Life.

 To get started, just click on a blank area of a Thinkboard.
 A box will pop up where you can note down your idea.
 New boxes emerge with every click, just like pinned notes or index cards.
 To connect two boxes, just drag one onto the other and a link will appear.

 In this way, your story takes shape organically, with relationships, character motivations, and background information visible at a glance.

 Add colors or icons to deepen the context.
 Do two characters fall in love?
 Connect them with a heart.
 Are they sworn enemies?
 Add a gun icon to signal their impending confrontation.

 Like all Papyrus tools, the Thinkboard is directly linked to your manuscript.
 Anything from the Thinkboard can be copied into your text by dragging and dropping.
 Groupings will automatically become chapters or scenes, while idea boxes become running text.

 That’s how easy it is to move from idea planning to actual book writing.
-Your text will not start with an empty page, but with the building blocks from your first ideas.
+Rather than staring down an intimidating, blank page, you begin with building blocks from your ideas.

 Bestselling Author Andreas Eschbach